 What is a national day?

 National days of the year are a fun way to celebrate unusual and odd foods, animals and items that you come into contact with.
 For more fun ways to celebrate, be sure to check out my national day’s guide.

 There are almost 2000 national days in the year and over 150 of them are celebrated in April.
-To see them all, have a look at this post to discover more about the national days in April, as well as the April printable calendar of national days for those who like to do puzzles.
+To see them all, have a look at this post to discover more about the national days in April, as well as the April word search printable of national days for those who like to do puzzles.